Never Miss a Beat - Get Updates Direct to Your Inbox

 By Quiet Light

 An intriguing trend has steadily begun to emerge over the past 18 months.
-The number of Amazon businesses for sale have increased dramatically.
+The number of FBA businesses for sale have increased dramatically, leading many sellers to ask, “should I sell my Amazon business?”

 Here at Quiet Light Brokerage, we are very extremely busy dealing with a huge surge in requests from Amazon business sellers who are thinking of selling up.
 In our database of online business listings, an increasing percentage of them are primarily Amazon-based.